JamieFlournoy/java-time-utils/README.md

     mavenCentral();

 // in your build.gradle's dependencies {} block:
-    implementation 'com.pervasivecode:java-time-utils:0.9'
+    implementation 'com.pervasivecode:time-utils:0.9'

-    // or, if you prefer the separated group/name/version syntax: implementation group: 'com.pervasivecode', name: 'java-time-utils', version: '0.9'
+    // or, if you prefer the separated group/name/version syntax: implementation group: 'com.pervasivecode', name: 'time-utils', version: '0.9'
 ```

 ## Contributing

 See [DEVELOPERS.md](DEVELOPERS.md) and [GRADLE_INTRO.md](GRADLE_INTRO.md) if you want to build and hack on the code yourself.

 ## Copyright and License